lucianaburdman/STDM/README.md

 ```

-# Now I create TFLs for the final report and knit it to a pdf final_report
+# 4. Create of TFLs for final report and knit it to a pdf final_report

 ```{r}
 # Table 1: Descriptive statistics by treatment arm